basiclaser/persist/README.md

 These tags are to be applied to the input field you want to persist.
 Support for form level and body level persistence is coming soon.

-## note about dynamic document bodies and separation of concerns
+## separation of concerns
-its recommended to provide a `data-persist-name` value on your fields, especially if you have dynamic document bodies.
+its recommended to provide a `persist-name` value on your fields, especially if you have dynamic document bodies.
 This will guard against name attribute changes breaking your persistence.

 ```
-<input persist data-persist-name="my-input" name="my-input-post-migration" type="text"></input>
+<input persist persist-name="my-input" name="my-input-post-migration" type="text"></input>
 ```
 If you omit this attribute, `persist` will use the `name` attribute as the key for persistence.
 If the `name` attribute's not present, the css selector path will be used.